Romanas Chodakauskas: Military Court in Kaunas

 On June 7, 1920, Romanas was transferred to the Military Court.

 By August 1921, he was working as the Public Defender's Assistant in the Military Court in Kaunas.

 On May 22, 1923, Romanas was promoted to the rank of major.

 On July 11, 1923, he was again promoted, this time to the rank of lieutenant colonel.

 On October 1, 1923, Romanas was given a permanent position in the Military Court - whereas before he was temporary.

 On September 15, 1926, Romanas was awarded the rank of colonel in the Military Court, and then on October 1, 1926, due to health concerns, he was transferred to the Reserves.

 Family

-Romanas was a member of arguably the most respected, powerful and well-connected family in interwar Lithuania.
+As a part of the Chodakowski family, a noble house dating to the Polish–Lithuanian Commonwealth, Romanas' family were also heavily involved in the political sphere of interwar Lithuania.

 His sister, Sofija Smetonienė, was an active player in the woman's movement and married to Antanas Smetona, the first and long-standing President of Lithuania.

 Romanas’ other sister, Jadvyga Tūbelienė, was one of the founders of the Lithuanian Council of Women, a writer and diplomat, and married to Juozas Tūbelis, the long-standing Prime Minister of Lithuania.

 His brother, Tadas Chodakauskas, was the mayor of Panevėžys, the fifth-largest city in Lithuania.

 His cousin, Gabrielė Petkevičiatė-Bitė, was an active worker in social rights and one of the foremost writers in the country.